Cherokee: Cherokee Nation

 Cherokee Nation Historic Courthouse in Tahlequah, Oklahoma.

 The Cherokee Female Seminary was built in 1889 by the Cherokee in Indian Territory.

 During 1898–1906 the federal government dissolved the former Cherokee Nation, to make way for the incorporation of Indian Territory into the new state of Oklahoma.
 From 1906 to 1975, the structure and function of the tribal government were defunct, except for the purposes of DOI management.
 In 1975 the tribe drafted a constitution, which they ratified on June 26, 1976, and the tribe received federal recognition.

 In 1999, the CN changed or added several provisions to its constitution, among them the designation of the tribe to be "Cherokee Nation," dropping "of Oklahoma."
 According to a 2009 statement by BIA head Larry Echo Hawk, the Cherokee Nation is not legally considered the "historical Cherokee tribe" but instead a "successor in interest."
 The attorney of the Cherokee Nation has stated that they intend to appeal this decision.

 The modern Cherokee Nation, in recent times, has expanded economically, providing equality and prosperity for its citizens.
 Under the leadership of Principal Chief Bill John Baker, the Nation has significant business, corporate, real estate, and agricultural interests.
 The CN controls Cherokee Nation Entertainment, Cherokee Nation Industries, and Cherokee Nation Businesses.
 CNI is a very large defense contractor that creates thousands of jobs in eastern Oklahoma for Cherokee citizens.

-The CN has constructed health clinics throughout Oklahoma, contributed to community development programs, built roads and bridges, constructed learning facilities and universities for its citizens, instilled the practice of Gadugi and self-reliance, revitalized language immersion programs for its children and youth, and is a powerful and positive economic and political force in Eastern Oklahoma.
+The CN has constructed health clinics throughout Oklahoma, contributed to community development programs, built roads and bridges, constructed learning facilities and universities for its citizens, taught the practice of Gadugi and self-reliance, and improved language immersion programs for youth.

 The CN hosts the Cherokee National Holiday on Labor Day weekend each year, and 80,000 to 90,000 Cherokee citizens travel to Tahlequah, Oklahoma, for the festivities.
 It publishes the Cherokee Phoenix, the tribal newspaper, in both English and Cherokee, using the Sequoyah syllabary.
 The Cherokee Nation council appropriates money for historic foundations concerned with the preservation of Cherokee culture.

 The Cherokee Nation supports the Cherokee Nation Film festivals in Tahlequah, Oklahoma and participates in the Sundance Film Festival in Park City, Utah.